-The right to consent to, or to refuse, antipsychotic medications on behalf of a voluntary minor patient who is not authorized by law to consent to his or her own mental health treatment devolves to the parent, guardian, or other legal representative.
+The right to consent to, or to refuse, antipsychotic medications on behalf of a voluntary minor patient who is not authorized by law to consent to his or her own mental health treatment devolves to the parent, guardian, or other legal representative as described in VIII.
+"Minors Lacking Legal Authority to Consent," page 2.28.